kylecombes/InteractiveProgramming/README.md

 This game was created for [Mini Project 4 - Interactive Programming](https://sd17spring.github.io//assignments/mini-project-4-interactive-visualization/) of Software Design at [Olin College of Engineering](http://olin.edu/).

+TO PLAY: run python3 IceCreamGame.py

+Link to Reflection document:
+	/home/allison/InteractiveProgramming/Link to ReflectionSummary(1).pdf
+	(also located in PDF on repo)

 ## Initial Project Proposal

 #### Minimum Viable Product